tomwhite/ingreedy-js/README.md

 ![images/IMG_0222.JPG](images/IMG_0222.JPG)

 There may also be separate ingredients lists for different components of a recipe (e.g. for a cake and its icing).
-For these cases the best workaround at present is to take separate photos and add up the carb counts manually.
+For this reason, the user can select the blocks used to construct the ingredients list, by clicking or tapping on them.
+The blocks highlighted in green are the ones being used.

 In the future, it would be nice to investigate an improvement that either uses a heuristic to find blocks that contain ingredients (one possibility would be to look for lines that start with a number, but some recipes have numbered lists for their directions), or a machine learning procedure to classify blocks as "ingredient list" or "not ingredient list".
-Another alternative would be to allow the use to select the blocks to include.

 #### Servings detection